dragthor/dragthor.github.com/_posts/2016-03-14-john-sonmez-simple-programmer-blog-email-course.markdown

 Sure you might think that you know how to blog.
 But are you actually blogging?
 Are you producing something of value?
 Nothing is more disappointing than visting a person's blog that has not been updated in over three, six, twelve months.
 John provides insight and ways for you to think, organize topic ideas, and avoid procrastinating.

+Are you going to make a million dollars over night?
+Of course not.
+Are you going to be successful?
+Maybe.
+Maybe not.
+However there are some things that you can learn from other successful people like John.
+The final nail in the coffin to sign up for his email course?
+John is a software developer.
+He's been in the trenches.

 <span class="fi-page-edit size-21"></span> <a href="{{ site.post_source_root }}2016-03-14-john-sonmez-simple-programmer-blog-email-course.markdown" target="_blank">Contribute and Fork</a>

 {% include disqus.html %}